fl3000/Penrose-Staircase-Generator/README.md

 # Penrose-Staircase-Generator

-The Penrose-Staircase-Generator calculates the n-th Impossible-Staircase and displays its image on the computer-screen.
-For browser-based livedemo visit https://ferdinandlehr.de/mathematik/penrose-staircase-calculator/
+The Penrose-Staircase-Generator calculates the n-th Impossible-Staircase and displays its image on the computer-screen.<br>For browser-based livedemo visit https://ferdinandlehr.de/mathematik/penrose-staircase-calculator/

 **PSTAIRS.PY** - The python-module that contains the PenroseStaircase-class.